-This course is designed for pre-TIM majors.
-An introduction to the travel industry and related major business components.
+Provides an overview of the travel industry and related major business components.
 Analysis of links between hotel, food, transportation, recreation, and other industries comprising tourism.
-Includes lectures by industry leaders.
-(45 lecture hours)

-Prerequisite: ENG 21 and ENG 22 with a grade of C or better or equivalent.
+Prerequisite: ENG 21 and ENG 22 with a grade of C or better or equivalent